ConcernedCitizen2025/Project2025-Assistant/_questions/028-criminal-justice-reform.md

 ---
 layout: question
-title: "Criminal Justice Reform"
+title: "Proposed Changes to Criminal Justice Reform, Including Prison Reform and Sentencing Guidelines in Project 2025"
+description: "Explore how Project 2025's proposed changes to criminal justice reform, including tougher sentencing guidelines and prison reform, could impact incarceration rates and justice outcomes."
 ---

-### *What are the proposed changes to criminal justice reform, including prison reform and sentencing guidelines?*

 # Proposed Changes to Criminal Justice Reform, Including Prison Reform and Sentencing Guidelines in Project 2025

+## *What are the proposed changes to criminal justice reform, including prison reform and sentencing guidelines?*

+**Introduction**

 Project 2025 outlines a conservative vision for reforming the criminal justice system, focusing on increasing law and order, reducing crime rates, and ensuring that justice is served swiftly and effectively.
 The document emphasizes a return to more traditional approaches to criminal justice, which include tougher sentencing guidelines, a focus on law enforcement, and a reevaluation of current prison reform initiatives.
-The underlying philosophy is that stricter enforcement and punishment will deter crime and lead to safer communities.
+The philosophy is that stricter enforcement and punishment will deter crime and lead to safer communities.

 ### Tougher Sentencing Guidelines